 - Once you’ve gotten the desired texture, beat two eggs into the large mixing bowl.

 - In a separate medium mixing bowl add together the dry ingredients-

 - 1 tbsp of baking soda

 - a pinch of salt

-- Slowly pour the dry bowl into the large mixing bowl, gently folding it all together.
+- Slowly pour the dry bowl into the large mixing bowl and gently fold it all together.
 I like to use a baking spatula to do this as it allows me to easily fold the dough without overturning it, as well as easily able to scrape the sides of the bowl.

-- Add 2 cups of the rolled oats along with the 1 cup of semi-sweet chocolate chips into the large mixing bowl, still gently folding all together.
+- Add 2 cups of the rolled oats along with the 1 cup of semi-sweet chocolate chips into the large mixing bowl, still folding to blend.

 - Using your (clean) fingers sprinkle the walnuts over the dough.
-Fold the dough a couple of more times to spread the crushed walnuts, however since they are fine it won’t require much effort.
+Fold the dough a couple of more times to spread the crushed walnuts – since they are fine it won’t require much effort.